nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 ## Create blocks

-In your current document, identify which parts of the document you want to always be seen, and which you want to respond to the users choice.
-For each section that should respond to the user.
-Add a `div` element around the section.
+In your current document, identify which parts of the document you want to always be seen, and which you want to respond to the user's choice.
+For each section that should respond to the user, add a `div` element around the section.
-A `<div>` element is a bit of HTML that works as a divider, and we're using it to section off this bit of page so our javascript will know what the boundaries of the sections are.
-The most basic one would look like this:
+A `<div>` element is a bit of HTML that works as a divider, and we're using it to section off this bit of page to define the section boundaries to javascript.
+The most basic section would look like this:

 ```
 <div>